deven-org/boiler/docs/CONTRIBUTING.md

 ### Tips to find issues

-- For a first contribution, go to labels / filter by labels and see if there are issues tagged with the `good first issue` label
+- For a first contribution, go to labels / filter by labels and see if there are issues tagged with the `good first issue` label.
-- Search for the component name of the component you want to work on
+- Search for the component name of the component you want to work on.
-- Filter by the `💚 contributor issue` label
+- Filter by the `💚 contributor issue` label.
-- Filter by the `🚨 new::bug`, `⌨️ dev issue`, `📋 task::backlog` and/or `📋 task::ready` labels
+- Filter by the `🚨 new::bug`, `⌨️ dev issue`, `📋 task::backlog` and/or `📋 task::ready` labels.
 - Avoid tasks labeld with `⭕️ core team issue`, `🚫 blocker`, `🎨 design issue`, `📋 task::planned`,
   `📋 task::inProgress`, `📋 task::inReview`, `🦹 needs:contact`, `🦹 needs:documentation`, `🦹 needs:help` and/or
-  `🦹 needs:specs`
+  `🦹 needs:specs`.

 ## :arrow_heading_down: Branch